 With the Winter Solstice come and gone last Wednesday and the New Year around the corner.
 We are surrounded by times of the year that encourage us to reflect on where we have been, where are we at, and where would we like to go on the pathway ahead.
 Yes, this time of the year is so busy for many, and it may be difficult to fine the time to pause, slow down and reflect, however with the busyness we need to find counterbalance.
 Find below some reflection questions to consider for yourself:

 This time of year is difficult for many, with added stresses, family dynamics that can be taxing, obligations, financial expectations, people’s moods are generally lower and many have less energy.
-Add on top of that the implications of not having a “typical” Christmas since 2019 with the last two years of covid shutdowns and restrictions; and you have the combination of the "perfect storm".
 With the right coping tools and understanding of your triggers you can make it out the other side stronger this holiday season.
 Here are four considerations to help you through:

 With the Holidays just around the corner and Christmas in less than two weeks away, many feel the crunch and pressure of this time of year.
 It is important to take care of yourself and to not attempt to do it all yourself.
 Here are four considerations below: